GluuFederation/tutorials/agama-blogs/docs/Projects.md

    ![agama-9](./assets/agama-10.png)

-   1. Use Navigate button to open project manage page where you can manage flow files, java code files, and web template pages.
+   1. Use Navigate button to open project orchestration page where you can manage flow files, java code files, and web template pages.
    2. Use Edit button to edit project description
    3. Use Delete button to delete project